It had been seven years since N.E.R.D. released their last album.

 Functionally, this Tray in Slipcase performs its job with ease.
 A thumb cut provides access to the tray which slides fluidly out of the slipcase; you can imagine why this design is also called a Drawer Style Box.
 Solid black chipboard from Newman & Company Inc. provides a sturdy structure, protecting the contents and providing crisp, rigid edges to the box.

 We love a good foil stamp, and we can’t understate the elegant impact of a well done deboss.
-But an exemplary printed wrap like this can achieve an entirely different effect.
+But an exemplary printed wrap like this can immerse an audience and compel them to explore the box.
 This packaging is a platform for the graphic talents of Five Hundred and demonstrates the potential for the box as a vehicle for art and design.
 The N.E.R.D. brand extends beyond the lettering in the center of the box, it manifests in the entire visual appearance of the project.